-Since the 1970's, Perth's rainfall has decreased by around 15% and the soil in our catchments has dried out dried out so much that we would need above average rainfall year on year to make a major, ongoing difference to our dam levels.
+Since the 1970's, Perth's rainfall has decreased and the soil in our catchments has dried out dried out so much that we would need above average rainfall year on year to make a major, ongoing difference to our dam levels.

 Find out why when Perth gets heavy rainfall, our dams don't automatically rise at the same time.

 Read a transcript of this video (new window)

 We've investigated a catchment management technique to improve streamflow, called catchment thinning or silvicultural treatment, which involves the selective removal of trees and undergrowth in regrowth forests.

 A trial at the Wungong Catchment in Bedfordale began in 2005 and concluded in 2013, which included the thinning of approximately 1,800 hectares of the Wungong catchment.

 Management of a small sub-catchment of Wungong in 2007 did result in a 50% increase in streamflow by 2009.
 However, this increase was not sustained during poor rainfall periods of 2010 and 2012.

 Overall, the Wungong Trial demonstrated catchment management can increase the groundwater level and runoff in the thinned area.
 However, findings showed that due to the poor rainfall over the period of the Wungong Trial, particularly in years 2006, 2010 and 2012, there was no measurable increase in streamflow at the dam as a result of catchment management.